 These are remarkably portable earbuds.
 They're extremely compact and come with a small case.
 You shouldn't have any issues fitting them into your pocket or tossing them into a bag.

-The Samsung Galaxy Live have a great charging case that supports Qi-enabled wireless charging.
+The Samsung Buds Live have a great charging case that supports Qi-enabled wireless charging.
 It features an eye-catching satin finish and has a solid, yet lightweight feel.
 Indicator lights on the inside and outside of the case show the case and buds' respective charge statuses.

-The Samsung Galaxy Live are well-built.
+The Samsung Buds Live are well-built.
 The buds and case are made of dense plastic with a glossy exterior and matte-finish interior.
 They feel like they could survive a couple of accidental drops or bumps without much of an issue.
 Unfortunately, the buds are only rated IPX2 for basic water protection, which is a little disappointing at this price point.
 That said, we don't currently test for this.

-The Samsung Galaxy Live have a very stable fit.
+The Samsung Buds Live have a very stable fit.
 They have silicone wing tips to hold them steady once they're fitted, which should allow you to do some pretty strenuous workouts without having to worry about having them pop out of your ear.

-The Samsung Galaxy Live have a well-balanced default sound profile.
+The Samsung Buds Live have a well-balanced default sound profile.
 They do a fairly good job of following our target curve and should be suitable for a wide range of audio presets.
 Their companion app offers a couple of audio presets to better suit your preferences.

-The Samsung Galaxy Live have disappointing frequency response consistency.
+The Samsung Buds Live have disappointing frequency response consistency.
 That may be because they don't enter the ear as deeply as conventional in-ear headphones.
 Users may experience significant deviations across the entire frequency range.
 Also, some mismatch is present between the L/R drivers in terms of audio delivery, though it should be noted that this may only be the case for our test unit.
 This may also be the case if you have differently-sized ears.

 These earbuds have great bass accuracy.
 Fans of EDM and hip-hop may be pleased with their slightly overemphasized mid and high-bass response, which should give their favorite tracks a little more warmth and body without being too boomy.
 That said, since these earbuds are very sensitive to fit and seal, your experience may vary.

-The Samsung Galaxy Live's mid accuracy is great.
+The Samsung Buds Live's mid accuracy is great.
 Vocals and lead instruments should sound clear and detailed, though a slight dip in the high-mids can make some notes in this frequency range sound a little distant.

 These earbuds have mediocre treble accuracy.
 Their uneven mid-treble range can cause some notes to sound alternatively dull and piercing.
 That said, due to their poor frequency response consistency, your real-world experience may vary.

-The Samsung Galaxy Live have reasonable peaks and dips performance.
+The Samsung Galaxy Buds Live have reasonable peaks and dips performance.
 An extended bump throughout the bass range can generate a little boominess while the uneven underemphasis in the mid and high-mids nudges vocals and lead instruments towards the back of the mix.
 There's also a slight peak in the low-treble range that results in some minor harshness.
 The sharp dip and adjacent spike in the mid-treble range makes some notes sound alternatively dull and piercing.
 Also, there's some mismatch between the L/R drivers across the entire frequency range, though that may only be valid for our test unit, and yours may perform differently.

-The Samsung Galaxy Live deliver good stereo imaging performance.
+The Samsung Buds Live deliver good stereo imaging performance.
 Their weighted group delay falls beneath the audibility threshold, resulting in tight bass and transparent treble.
 The L/R drivers are well-matched in regards to phase response and only have minor amplitude and frequency mismatch.
 Overall, these headphones should do a good job of localizing the placement of objects in the stereo image.
 However, these results are only valid for our test unit, and yours may perform differently.

 These earbuds don't have any virtual soundstage features.

-The Samsung Galaxy Live's weighted harmonic distortion performance is good.
+The Samsung Buds Live's weighted harmonic distortion performance is good.
 Aside from a slight bit of distortion in the high-mid to low-treble range at both moderate and high volumes, the rest of the frequency range falls within good limits.

-These are the settings used to test the Samsung Galaxy Live.
+These are the settings used to test the Samsung Galaxy Buds Live.
 Except for the noise isolation test, their ANC system was turned off for our testing procedures, as the system relies on the feedback from pressure sensors on the inside of each bud.
 This made testing with our dummy head quite difficult and required several test passes.
 We observed no difference in frequency response with ANC turned on or off.
 Our results are only valid when these earbuds are used in this configuration.

 These earbuds are middling for across-the-board noise isolation.
 They have sensors on the inside face of each earbud that prevent the ANC system from being activated if insufficient pressure is detected, which can be annoying.
 This also means that you can't wear just one earbud with the ANC system turned on.
 Their ANC system does an alright job of filtering out the rumble of bus engines, but it does little to boost their passive noise isolation capabilities when dealing with higher frequencies.
 Therefore, you'll likely hear the chatter of noisy coworkers as well as the hum of a nearby AC unit.
 With the system turned off, they barely reduce the volume of any ambient noise in the bass or mid-range.